Active learning impacts

 Learn more about the digital courseware mentioned in this video.

-Professor Tro has been awarded grants from the American Chemical Society Petroleum Research Fund, the Research Corporation, and the National Science Foundation to study the dynamics of various processes occurring in thin adlayer films adsorbed on dielectric surfaces.
-Professor Tro lives in Santa Barbara with his wife, Ann, and their four children, Michael, Ali, Kyle, and Kaden.
-In his leisure time, Professor Tro enjoys mountain biking, surfing, and being outdoors with his family.
+Dr. Tro has been awarded grants from the American Chemical Society Petroleum Research Fund, the Research Corporation, and the National Science Foundation to study the dynamics of various processes occurring in thin adlayer films adsorbed on dielectric surfaces.
+He lives in Santa Barbara with his wife and their four children.
+In his free time, Dr. Tro enjoys mountain biking, surfing, and being outdoors with his family.